acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ### Hosting

-The SPA is served through an Node.js based Express server, serving the static files (see [server/index.ts](server/index.ts)).
-The built-in server also performs other (minor) duties (i. e.
-Zotero response caching and an providing the ”Event Bus” — see below).
+The SPA is served from an Node.js based Express server, handling the static files (see [server/index.ts](server/index.ts)).
+The built-in server also performs other (minor) duties (i. e. proxying/caching Zotero responses and providing the ”Event Bus” — see below).

 ### REST API calls / RPC

 The Back End provides an OpenAPI (née Swagger) spec.
-By calling `npm run get-api-types` the spec is downloaded and transformed into a statically typed TS API client.
+By calling `npm run get-api-types`, the spec is downloaded and transformed into a statically typed TS API client.
 All calls to the Back End are then made through this API client.
 The auto-generated types are also used extensively throughout the code base.

 ### State Management